AndrewHazelden/Mission_Control_for_Raspberry_Pi/readme.md

     /var/www/

-For this demo the raspberry pi should have the IP address set to **192.168.1.137** If you want to use a different IP address you need to update address stored in the HTML file:
+For this demo the raspberry pi should have the IP address set to **192.168.1.137** If you want to use a different IP address you need to update the address stored in the HTML file:

     /var/www/index.html